jeog/TDAmeritradeAPI/README_STREAMING.md

 #### Destroy

-When completely done, the session should be destroyed to log the user out.
+When completely done, the session should be destroyed.
 The C++ shared_ptr will do this for you(assuming all references are gone).

 In C you'll need to use:
 ```